lizasaigina/lizasaigina/README.md

 As the CTO & Co-Founder of [WARDROBERS](https://wardrobers.co/), aiming to merge AI with the fashion industry to offer a sustainable and personalized rental experience.
 My journey from a Data Scientist to leading a startup was motivated by my passion for harnessing AI and technology to create meaningful, user-centered solutions.

 🚀 **What I'm focused on:**
-- Leading [Wardrobers'](https://wardrobers.co/) tech vision, driving innovations in AI for personalized outfit suggestions and virtual fitting rooms.
+- Leading WDBRS tech vision, driving innovations in AI for personalized outfit suggestions and virtual fitting rooms.
 Our mission is to revolutionize the way people think about fashion, making it more accessible, yet sustainable.
 - Implementing and managing our tech stack focusing on Google Cloud products, facilitating seamless full-stack engineering and deployment processes.
 While my role encompasses broad technical responsibilities, it aligns closely with creating a resilient, user-first platform.

 💼 **Background Highlights:**